Fastdruid/CDTVPiDrive/README.md

 #### Status
 Partly designed but abandoned.

-### Rev 0.6
+### Rev 0.6A

 Not massively functionally different to rev 0.5 however changed to fit the video card slot.
-It's not _required_ to use the slot, a power header is also included but.
+It's not _required_ to use the slot, a power header is also included but the video slot is a convenient place for it..

+#### Known Issues
+1) Missed two grounds off.
+2) Without a backplate it is almost impossible to remove from the CDTV!

-#### Planned fixes/Changes
+#### Changes
 1) Change to Video Card Slot format.
 2) Route IN/CD via level-shifter into CPLD.
 3) Add individual OE control to each of the level-shifters.
+4) Used EPM570 rather than EPM240 due to being unsure how many LUT's I'd use!

 #### Status
-In design phase.
+Built

+### Rev 0.6B

+Minor revision merely to fix missing grounds.

+#### Planned fixes/Changes
+1) Fix grounds.

+#### Status
+Designed.

 ## Software